RahulSriram/azure-keyvault-json-secrets/README.md

 ./az-kv-json-load.sh [OPTIONS]

 Options:
 -n or --vault-name <vault-name>         Name of the azure keyvault.
+-s or --subscription <subscription>     Name or ID of the azure subscription.
+                                          Uses default subscription if not set.
 -f or --file <path-to-file>             Path to the json file to read secrets from.
 -y or --yes                             Skip user confirmation before uploading discovered secrets.

--s or --sensitive                   Assume all values are sensitive in nature,
+--sensitive                             Assume all values are sensitive in nature,
                                           and dont display them.
 -h or --help                            Print help text and exit.
 ```

 ## Examples